timohissink/wazuh-bitwarden-integration/README.md

 ## License

-No licence file is currently included.
-Add and document a licence appropriate for your intended use.
+Licensed under MIT.
+See the `LICENSE` file for details.